 Cement board - This is exactly what is says.
-It is a cement based product formed in sheets and reinforced with fiberglass mesh.
+It is a cement-based product formed in sheets and reinforced with fiberglass mesh.
 It is most often used to construct shower surrounds and as a substrate for tile floors.
 Cement board is weather and water proof, permanent, and readily available at your local home improvement center.
-Cement board is heavy and can not support itself, it must be screwed in place or to another surface that can support it.
+Cement board is heavy and cannot support itself, it must be screwed in place or to another surface that can support it.
 When cutting the edge are rough and a bit uneven, you will need to plan for covering or trimming these edges.
 Thinset should be used as the adhesive when working with cement board.
 This is not typically a backer that you would use for artwork but rather one for construction or surfacing of walls and such.

 Hardibacker - A brand name backerboard that is easier to cut and lighter weight than cement boards.
 A composite material of cement and cellulose, it is water and mold resistant and secures well with thinset.
 Hardibacker can not support itself and must be screwed in place to a firm backing.
 There is more than one type of Hardi Backer to learm more go to James Hardie's website, (manufacturer of Hardibacker).
 The is a wealth of information about the product there.

 Wood - Although wood is readily available one must proceed with caution when selecting this as a base material.
 Wood is vulnerable to changes in humidity or temperature and can warp or crack, thus popping tiles and cracking grout. if you are going to tile a wood piece such as a dresser or table.
 Make sure that it properly sealed, free of loose or peeling paint, and sanded to aid in bonding.
 Wood elements from craft stores (frames, shelves, birdhouses, boxes, etc.) are ready for mosaics but are NOT suitable for outdoor use.
 We recommend Kilz.
 It not only seals but acts as a bonding agent for your adhesive.
 Do not use sealer's like Thompson's water seal, as they leave a waxy finish that prevents adhesives from sticking.

 Treated and exterior grade lumber also is not a choice.
 The treatment that it receives is to prevent rot and does not prevent warping.